openresearchlabs/openresearchlabs.github.io/README.md

 The workflow can be edited in .github/workflows/bibtex2json.yml

-Currently the workflow reacts to changes in one: content/publication_resources/bibtex/lahti.bib
+Currently the workflow reacts to changes a single .bib file: content/publication_resources/bibtex/lahti.bib

 The output can be found in data/publications folder.